Drain Gang: History

+In 2018, Bladee released Icedancer, his third mixtape and ninth project.
+The mixtape was produced by RipSquad and features collaborations with Yung Lean, Cartier'GOD, and Thaiboy Digital.

-In 2019, the group released a collaborative EP titled Trash Island.
+In 2019, the group released a collaborative album titled Trash Island.
 Whitearmor served as the executive producer, while Ripsquadd and German producer Mechatok returned to contribute additional production.
-The EP was a surprise release, as no announcement was made on YEAR0001's nor the group's various social medias.
+The album was partially recorded and produced in Bangkok.
+The album was a surprise release, as no announcement was made on YEAR0001's nor the group's various social medias.

+On 27 November 2019, Ecco2K released E, his first full-length project, executive-produced by Gud and Whitearmor.

+In 2020, Bladee released three full-length studio albums, the first of which being Exeter.
+Released in April, it was executively produced by frequent collaborator and Sad Boys member Gud.
+This was the first time that Gud executively produced one of Bladee's albums.
+The project contains elements of genres like cloud rap, art pop, trap, and alternative R&B.

+Bladee's second album of 2020 was 333.
+Released in July, it was executively produced by Whitearmor.
+Gud, Mechatok, Ripsquadd member Lusi, and Swedish musician Joakim Benon all contributed additional production to the album.

+The Fool is Bladee's fifth studio album, being another surprise release.
+All songs on the project are produced by Lusi along with other producers such as Loesoe, who appears several times on the album.
+The album's artwork and track listing were leaked on 14 May 2021, with a planned release date of 11 June.

 In late 2021, the group announced a 2022 Drain Gang world tour, consisting of 23 performances across Europe and North America.

 In 2022, Bladee and Ecco2K released a collaborative single titled "Amygdala" produced by Mechatok.
 A collaborative album by Bladee & Ecco2K, entitled Crest, was released unannounced in March of the same year.
-The album, containing the single "Girls just want to have fun", was produced entirely by Whitearmor.
+The album, containing the single "Girls just want to have fun", which had previously been released as a miscellaneous single in 2020, was produced entirely by Whitearmor.
+Later that year Whitearmor released his solo debut, a full-length instrumental album titled In The Abyss: Music for Weddings.